This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

 The unsubsidized loan is not based on financial need.
 The government does not pay the interest in your behalf.
 You are responsible for payment of all interest that accumulates while you are in school, during grace periods, and deferment periods.
 You have the option of making interest payments while you are still in school, or you may defer interest payments until you begin repayment.
 All other terms and conditions of the unsubsidized Direct Loan are the same as the subsidized Direct Loan.

-Additional unsubsidized loan may be available for dependent students whose parents cannot obtain a federal PLUS Loan.
-Check with a financial aid advisor for more details on how to qualify additional loan.
+Additional unsubsidized loan funds may be available for dependent students whose parents cannot obtain a federal PLUS Loan.
+Check with a financial aid advisor for more details on how to qualify for an additional loan.

 Terms of Federal Direct Loans